TuringAllies/.github/profile/README.md

 <a name="readme-top"></a>

 <!--
-*** Thanks for checking out the Battleship.
+*** Thanks for checking out the TuringAllies Repo.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!